Refunds and Cancellation

 I’m vegetarian/gluten-free/have allergies, can I still go?

 Yes you can.
 We can’t guarantee there will no cross contamination but we do our best to accommodate those who have allergies or specific food needs/wants.
 If you are gluten free or vegetarian we do ask that you book a private tour, unless you are ok with not being able to eat everything.
 Because there are many different people with different diets taking the tour it’s very difficult to juggle several different needs.
 For the best experience for everyone, please book a private tour.
 If for some reason we can’t meet your needs we will let you know ahead of time.
+Please also note if you are a vegetarian there will very likely be people on your tour that are not.
+Meat is a part of the Moroccan culture and the tour does include this.
+If you are sensitive to being around meat, please consider this before booking.

 We offer the option to sign up for a tour as a solo traveler on our website.
 However we reserve the right to cancel or reschedule the tour unless the minimum number of participants is met.
 If you are a single traveler please keep this in mind and contact us before you book so that we can recommend a date during your stay that will include other travelers.